 -

 Certain cells express low-affinity Fc receptors CD16/CD32, which bind whole antibodies via Fc region.
-For mouse cells, dilute antibody in Mouse SeroBlock FcR (Bio-Rad product code BUF041A or B).
+Dilute antibody in Mouse Seroblock FcR (Bio-Rad product code BUF041A or B) for mouse cells, or Human Seroblock (Bio-Rad product code BUF070A or B) for human cells.

 -